MatthiasHertel/api-docs/README.md

  1. Merge your markdown changes into `origin/master`
- 2. Run `rake publish` to compile the changes and push to github pages deployment
+ 1. Run `bundle exec rake publish` to compile the changes and push to github pages deployment